Teddy Riner wins ninth consecutive world title

 Not that it mattered.

-Riner won the match in golden time with a well-timed sasae-tsurikomi-ashi throw, taking his unbeaten run to 134.
+Riner won the match in golden time with a sasae-tsurikomi-ashi throw, taking his unbeaten run to 134.

+"These days it is very difficult," Riner told CNN Sport.
+"This is my first competition since the Olympic Games and now there are a lot of new opponents.

+"The younger guys have very beautiful judo, very quick judo, so I am very happy!"

-Still just 28 years old, don't bet against him earning a tenth consecutive World Championship gold medal next time out.
+Still just 28 years old, Riner is now aiming for a tenth consecutive World Championship gold.

+"The Olympic Games are very far away," he said.
+"After maybe five or 10 days' rest, I will come back, train and go for it again."

 Where does Teddy Riner rank among the best sports stars on the planet?
 Have your say using the hashtag #CNNJudo or commenting on the CNN Sport facebook page